Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Saturation

-The sand should turn warm orange, so I'll add another one. adjustment layer - Photo filter(Layer> New Adjustment Layer> Photo Filter), selecting the "Sand" layer first and not forgetting the checkbox "Use previous layer to create clipping mask"(Use Previous Layer to Create Clipping Mask).
+The sand should turn warm orange, so I'll add another one. adjustment layer - Photo filter(Layer > New Adjustment Layer > Photo Filter), first selecting the “Sand” layer and not forgetting the checkbox "Use previous layer to create clipping mask"(Use Previous Layer to Create Clipping Mask).

-• Duplicate the layer "Image" - "Duplicate"(Image > Duplicate)…
+• Duplicate the layer via “Image” - “Duplicate”(Image > Duplicate)…

 • Apply a color shift filter.
-A radius of 1.0 is sufficient for a well-focused image of the order of 10-20 megapixels.
-"Filters" - "Others" - "Color Shift"(Filter > Other > High Pass)…
+A radius of 1.0 is enough for a well-focused image of about 10-20 megapixels.
+“Filters” - “Other” - “Color Shift”(Filter > Other > High Pass)…

-• Set the blend mode to "Overlay"(Overlay).
+• Set the blending mode to "Overlay"(Overlay).

 Preservation

-“Merge Layers” in the “Layers” menu (Layer> Flatten Image) and save as a new Photoshop document with the appropriate name.
+“Merge Layers” in the “Layers” menu (Layer > Flatten Image) and save as a new Photoshop document with the appropriate name.

 Change of size